kos-lang/kos/doc/modules.md

     now()

-Returns current time, in milliseconds since the Epoch.
+Returns current time, in microseconds since the Epoch.

 debug